Tackling GNARLy Problems: Graph Neural Algorithmic Reasoning Reimagined through Reinforcement Learning: Neural Algorithmic Reasoning as RL

-Recall that GNARL learns a probability distribution $\policy$ over actions.
-During policy evaluation, actions are chosen greedily (i.e., the highest-probability action is selected).
-Different solutions can also be reached by \textit{sampling} actions instead.
-A solution is correct if it could be produced by a deterministic algorithm with some node ordering.
-GNARL can handle multiple correct solutions better than standard NAR, which requires an arbitrary node ordering (e.g., as encoded in CLRS-30 through the \texttt{pos} feature, which we omit from our setup).
+We consider a solution to be correct if it can be produced by a deterministic algorithm with some fixed node ordering, aligning with \citet{kujawaNeuralAlgorithmicReasoning2025}.
+Standard NAR requires a pre-defined node ordering (e.g. the \texttt{pos} feature in CLRS-30), and can only learn to produce the solution corresponding to that ordering.
+In contrast, GNARL learns a probability distribution $\policy$ over actions, and we omit any node ordering features.
+Thus, multiple correct solutions can be reached by \textit{sampling} from the policy, or a deterministic solution can be found by selecting the highest-probability action at each step.
 Additionally, we use action masking to prevent invalid selections outside of $\mathcal{A}(s)$ such as non-existent edges.
 This removes the need for problem-specific correction methods, as solutions are valid by construction (though not necessarily optimal).